 At just under $400, this set is expensive, for sure.
 However, that comes to about $10 per play, and how can you put a value on Shakespeare?
 For fans of the Bard, or for those interested in discovering his work more deeply, this is a worthy investment.
 You may want to check and see if your library has this set, at least to sample one play before purchasing, but you really can’t go wrong with actors of this caliber, impeccable production, and a huge, heavy box that will impress your friends.

-(Note that there is also a very good set of the plays from the BBC on DVD.)
+(There is also a very good set of the plays from the BBC on DVD.)